MSBAi Curriculum

 Students begin by developing foundational skills in data systems, communication, and predictive modeling – the three capabilities that underpin every analytics role.

-BADM 554: Data Foundations (4 credits)
+BADM 554: Enterprise Database Management (4 credits)

 You build the practical skills that every analytics role requires: SQL for querying databases, Python for data analysis, ETL pipelines for moving and transforming data, and cloud-ready workflows for working at scale.
 Projects use real business datasets.
 AI tools (GitHub Copilot, Claude) are introduced as coding accelerators from week one.
 Portfolio artifact: End-to-end data pipeline project.